-On February 24 we read Mark 13: 9-13.
-These words of Jesus Christ warn the disciples of difficult times to come.
+The words of Jesus Christ in Mark 13: 9-13 warn the disciples of difficult times to come.

 The events He foretells are frightening: "They will deliver you up to councils; and you will be beaten in synagogues...And brother will deliver up brother to death and the father his child, and children will rise against parents and have them put to death; and you will be hated by all for My name's sake."